stekkko/BowGame/README.md

 # BowGame
+My first mobile game
-This game is about defending yourself against zombies with your bow.
+This game is about defending yourself against mobs with your bow.
 Don't let them get to your walls and good luck.

 Rules are simple:
 - Two zombies will break your wall and game restarts.